caltechlibrary/newt/newtmustache.1.md

 **newtmustache** is a web service that provides a Mustache template rendering inspired by Pandoc server.

 Unlike Pandoc web server, `newtmustache` expects a YAML_CONFIG_FILE.
 The format is described below.
-That file specifics the request to template mapping along with any ancillary informtation to merge into the submitted object for the template to process.
+That file specifics the request to template mapping along with any ancillary information to merge into the submitted object for the template to process.
 In additional to options expressed in the configuration the pattern describing the request can also be merged into the JSON objects the template will process.